Emilprivate/Shoppygg-api-example/README.md

 - Read the /public/script.js file to see how information is requested from the API

 ## Known bugs
-- If the product doesn't have an image (which you upload on shopyy.pgg) then no products will display.
+- If a product doesn't have an image (which you upload on shopyy.pgg) then no products will display.

 ## Credits
 - [Website Theme - Nyxiie](https://github.com/Nyxiie/account-template)